 Full Tuition Scholarships

-Pepperdine has partnered with two distinguished dispute resolution organizations for the 2016 - 2017 academic year to provide full-tuition scholarships for students in the LLM Program.
+Pepperdine has partnered with the following distinguished dispute resolution organizations for the 2018-2019 academic year to provide three full-tuition scholarships for students in the LL.M.
+Program*.

 The Straus Institute for Dispute Resolution at Pepperdine School of Law is pleased